hotwired-laravel/turbo-laravel/docs/helper-functions.md

 ## Introduction

 The package ships with a set of helper functions.
-These functions are all namespaced under `Tonysm\\TurboLaravel\\` but we also add them globally for convenience.
+These functions are all namespaced under `HotwiredLaravel\\TurboLaravel\\` but we also add them globally for convenience.

 ## The `dom_id()`